Our New Tunnel Vision Course is Live!

 • Important: pay attention the dog is ending in a proper down position with knees and hocks in good flexion, and close to the body.

-Need a workout suggestion?
-Performing 5-10 repetitions of down to stands in a row, completed over 2 or 3 sets can already make a nice workout for the dog’s knees, hocks and whole hind end musculature!
+Performing 5-10 repetitions of down to stands in a row, completed over 2 or 3 sets, can already make a nice workout for the dog’s knees, hocks, and whole hind end musculature!

-So, why not take the advantage of gained knowledge about height elevations and incorporate it also to your workout routines!
+So, why not take advantage of gained knowledge about height elevations and incorporate it into your workout routines

 Here’s why the majority of dog owners and trainers never reach their dog’s full potential …